jfields4733/Jordan/12ControlPathDoesDonts/README.md

 *Does it make sense that reset goes into the reset/set input of the FF?*

+Yes it makes sense.

 *What value is the FF reset to?*

+It resets to zero

 *Does the physical testing of this circuit confirm this?*

+Yes it confirms this.

 ![1552836163508](assets/1552836163508.png)

 *Is CE tied high or low?*

+It is tied high

 *Is this true on all flip flops?*

+All the flip flops in this circuit, yes.
+All the flip flops in existence, no.

 ## 5 Async Reset Clock